spdx/license-list-XML/DOCS/faq.md

 reliable way.

 ## Does the license text need to be the same to use an SPDX short identifier?
 There are some non-substantive variations formally allowed, unique to each license.
 For example, capitalization, white space, and use of different bullets or numbering would not be considered a different license.
 Another example is if the license text includes the name of the author or a generic "author", this is not considered a legally substantive difference to the license terms themselves, and can be considered the same license.
 Such text is denoted with special tags in the XML file and denoted by red text on the webpages.

-See the matching guidelines at Annex B License matching guidelines and templates (Informative) of the Specification for details.
+See the [matching guidelines](https://spdx.github.io/spdx-spec/v2.3/license-matching-guidelines-and-templates/) for details.

+## What does the blue text and red text mean in the license list entry?
+The license text on the HTML pages implement some easy-to-view aspects of the [matching guidelines](https://spdx.github.io/spdx-spec/v2.3/license-matching-guidelines-and-templates/) by displaying omitable text in blue and replaceable text in red.

-# What is the criteria for a license to be included on the SPDX License List?
+# What is the criteria for inclusion on the SPDX License List?

-The guidlines include a list of factors, some of which are more important than others.
+The [license inclusion principles](https://github.com/spdx/license-list-XML/blob/main/DOCS/license-inclusion-principles.md) include a list of factors, some of which are more important than others.
 You should read the guidelines in full, but some of the key factors include: use of the license on significant projects: the license free and open, or if not, does it make the source code available; the license text is understandable and stable (i.e., it is not in the midst of drafting).
 For more information on how inclusion guidelines for the SPDX License List have evolved over time, see https://github.com/spdx/license-list-XML/blob/main/DOCS/license-inclusion-principles.md#historical-background.

 ## Who decides what is included on the SPDX License list?